 I entered my undergraduate degree with the goal of becoming a physicist, but I didn’t make it very far.
-I got to third year before finally failing a course and giving up.
-I can see now that that I didn’t really fit into the physics world for two primary reasons.
+I got to the third year before finally failing a course and giving up.
+I can see now that I didn’t really fit into the physics world for two primary reasons.
 The first was that I misunderstood what physics was about.
-I thought it would be an opportunity to explore and understand the deeper realities of our world, but instead I found myself involved with a community interested only in creating rigorous mathematical models, concocting experiments to test those models, and modifying the models based on the experimental feedback.
-The entire undergraduate degree being nothing more than a desperate attempt to catch the student up on on hundreds of years of mathematical models.
-No explanation about why these models are important beyond ‘it accurately predict the outcome of experiments’ was offered or required.
+I thought it would be an opportunity to explore and understand the deeper realities of our world; instead, I found myself involved with a community interested only in creating rigorous mathematical models, concocting experiments to test those models, and modifying the models based on experimental feedback.
+The entire undergraduate degree being nothing more than a desperate attempt to catch the student up on hundreds of years of mathematical models.
+No explanation about why these models are important beyond ‘it accurately predicts the outcome of experiments’ was offered or required.

 The worst part for me was that everything seemed so familiar.
-A preacher in front of the congregation giving long lectures justifying a conclusion I didn’t understand out of a data source I couldn’t understand.
-The only difference being that lecturers had whiteboards and preachers had pulpits.
-These people seemed just as certain in the inerrancy of mathematics to speak truth about the universe, as my religious friends were in the inerrancy of the bible to do the same.
+Classes didn’t feel all that different from the preachers I grew up with.
+They would sit in front of the class giving long lectures justifying a conclusion I didn’t understand out of a data source I couldn’t understand.
+The only difference was that lecturers had whiteboards and preachers had pulpits.
+These people seemed just as certain in the inerrancy of mathematics to speak the truth about the universe, as my religious friends were in the inerrancy of the bible to do the same.
 So when I saw my peers talking about the ‘obviousness’ of the nonexistence of God, I couldn’t help but compare them to the other side who talked about the ‘obviousness’ of his existence.
-It was a debate between people who were so certain that they themselves were correct that they couldn’t possible see the world through each others eyes.
+It was a debate between people who were so certain that they themselves were correct that they couldn’t possibly see the world through each other’s eyes.
 Indeed, their certainty required that they never try.

 This type of slipper definition is precisely what stood out to me in undergrad, even though I didn’t have the vocabulary to express it at the time.
 These definitions begin with an absolute statement, “Religion ruins everything”, and when faced with a situation where religion is not ruining everything they must immediately explain why the religion is in fact not a religion.
 Once again, this is all too familiar because this style of argument is the very glue that holds fundamentalist Christianity together.
 This is the logic that creates what Hitchens is so desperately trying to destroy.

 Atheism was never an alternative to my own religion.
-At the time it was obvious to me that jumping from one to the other only replaced one idol with another.
+I may have had my doubts about my own religion, but it was still obvious to me that jumping from one to the other only replaced one idol with another.
 I was taught that Christ and his word are truth, and Hitchens believes that science is truth.
 Yet, what truth was to both didn’t differ, it was a system founded on a single inerrant principle that denied the existence of anything not demonstrable through that system.
 Yet, here I was seeing both systems and finding both to be equally fascinating and equally flawed.
 I do not disagree with those who question religion.
-God doesn’t have to exist, science is a better explanation as to how we got here, and holding a thousands year old document as a source of inerrant truth is hard to defend.
-Yet, it wasn’t any triumph of human rationality that got me to doubt my own religious convictions, instead it was the idea of negative morality.
+God doesn’t have to exist, science is a better explanation as to how we got here, and holding a thousand-year-old document as a source of inerrant truth is hard to defend.
+Yet, it wasn’t any triumph of human rationality that got me to doubt my own religious convictions, instead, it was the idea of negative morality.
 Why was it that a religion founded on the ‘good news’ of Christ rescuing us from our own corruption was so focused on categorizing said corruption?
 If God is so powerful, why are we so afraid of evil?
 Why must the fear of hell power more of my decisions than the love of God?
 If someone is happy and content with their lives, why must I conclude that they are faking it if they aren’t ashamed of what I am personally labelling as their sin?
 And the same argument works against people like Hitchens.
 Why is he so focused on destroying something that he argues does not exist?
 Why must he continue to believe that religion holds no value when there are clearly billions of people worldwide who are continually attracted to it?

 Well, I didn’t have an answer back then, and I won’t pretend to have one now.
-However, the journey I’ve been on since deciding I wanted to find out has been an adventure and I’d like to share it with anybody willing to listen.
+However, the journey I’ve been on since has been an adventure and I’d like to share it with anybody willing to listen.